patrickdent/GCLibraryCollection/README.md

  - search collection by genre, author, or title
  - contact librarians

-###public user can not:

- - see if a book is available to check out
- - put a book on hold

 ###admin can:

+ - log in to view admin dashboard
  - upload a file (export from BookCat) of books to be entered into collection

 #v2

-#v3

-Full library management app???
+#v3 : Full library management app!

+All of the v1 features plus:

+###public user can:

+ - see if a book is available to check out

+###patron can:

+ - log in to view their borrowing history
+ - put an available book on hold

+###librarian can:

+ - log in to view librarian dashboard
+ - create patron accounts (for borrowing & using the app)
+ - check books in/out to patrons
+ - view borrowing history of collection items
+ - view borrowing history of each patron
+ - generate reports from borrowing data

+###admin can:

+ - create librarian accounts
+ - manage collection with CRUD capabilities for all items
+ - enter the ISBN of a new item and get details for it via scrape process